 More information about Lebanon is available on the Lebanon Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Lebanon’s history since its 1943 independence has been marked by periods of political turmoil interspersed with prosperity built on its position as a regional center for finance and trade.
+Lebanon’s history since independence in 1943 has been marked by periods of political turmoil interspersed with prosperity built on its position as a regional center for finance and trade.
 The country’s 1975-90 civil war was followed by years of social and political instability.
 Sectarianism is a key element of Lebanese political life.
-Neighboring Syria has long influenced Lebanon’s foreign policy and internal policies, and its military forces were in Lebanon from 1976 until 2005.
-The Lebanon-based Hizballah militia and Israel continued to engage in attacks and counterattacks against each other after Syria’s withdrawal, and fought a brief war in 2006.
-Lebanon’s borders with Syria and Israel are still to be resolved.
+Neighboring Syria long influenced Lebanon’s foreign policy and internal policies, and its military forces were in Lebanon from 1976 until 2005.
+After the Syrian military withdrew, the Lebanon-based terrorist group Hizballah and Israel continued to engage in attacks and counterattacks against each other, fighting a brief war in 2006 and engaging in cross-border skirmishes in 2019 and 2020.
+Lebanon’s borders with both Syria and Israel are still to be resolved.

-The United States seeks to maintain its traditionally close ties with Lebanon, and to help preserve its independence, sovereignty, national unity, and territorial integrity.
-The United States, along with the international community, supports full implementation of UN Security Council Resolutions (UNSCRs) 1559, 1680 and 1701, including the disarming of all militias, delineation of the Lebanese-Syrian border, and the deployment of the Lebanese Armed Forces (LAF) throughout Lebanon.
+The United States seeks to help Lebanon preserve its independence, sovereignty, national unity, stability, and territorial integrity.
+The United States, along with the international community, supports full implementation of United Nations Security Council Resolutions (UNSCRs) 1559, 1680, and 1701, including the disarming of all militias, the delineation of the Lebanese-Syrian border, and the deployment of the Lebanese Armed Forces (LAF) throughout Lebanon.
 The United States believes that a peaceful, prosperous, and stable Lebanon can make an important contribution to comprehensive peace in the Middle East.

 U.S. Assistance to Lebanon

-Economic and justice sector assistance to Lebanon supports programs that promote workforce employability and productivity, good governance, social cohesion, and economic growth.
-Assistance also supports the access to clean water and improved education services to Lebanese communities, especially those deeply impacted by the influx of Syrian refugees.
-Over the past ten years, the United States has invested over $170 million in basic education programs and over $160 million in higher education programs in Lebanon, supporting access for over 891 Lebanese students from disadvantaged backgrounds to top ranking Lebanese universities.
+Economic Support Funding (ESF) to Lebanon since 2010 totaled nearly $1 billion and has supported programs that promote economic growth, workforce employability and productivity, good governance, and social cohesion.
+This assistance has also supported access to clean water and improved education services to Lebanese communities, especially those deeply affected by the influx of Syrian refugees.
+Included in this amount is nearly $210 million in basic education programs and over $150 million in higher education programs in Lebanon, supporting access for over 1,170 Lebanese and refugee students from disadvantaged backgrounds to top ranking Lebanese universities, including the American University of Beirut and Lebanese American University.

 Bilateral Economic Relations

-Lebanon has a free-market economy and a strong laissez-faire commercial tradition.
-The Lebanese economy is service-oriented; main growth sectors include banking and tourism.
-In 2011, major U.S. exports to Lebanon were mineral fuel and oil, vehicles, machinery, pharmaceutical products, and cereals.
+Lebanon has historically been a free-market economy with a strong laissez-faire commercial tradition.
+Since the fall of 2019, however, Lebanon has been mired in an economic and financial crisis from which it has yet to recover.
+In March 2020, the government defaulted on $31 billion in eurobonds, dealing a significant blow to the country’s creditworthiness.
+As of August 2020, the government has yet to implement economic reforms necessary to reduce overall debt and put the country on a sound economic footing.
+In 2018, major U.S. exports to Lebanon were vehicles, mineral fuel and oil, products of chemical industries, machinery and electrical instruments, prepared foodstuffs, beverages and tobacco, and vegetable products.
 The U.S. and Lebanon have signed a Trade and Investment Framework Agreement to help promote an attractive investment climate, expand trade relations, and remove obstacles to trade and investment between the two countries.
-The U.S. does not have a bilateral investment treaty with Lebanon or an agreement on the avoidance of double taxation.
+The United States does not have a bilateral investment treaty with Lebanon or an agreement on the avoidance of double taxation.
+The long-standing U.S. Generalized System of Preferences program allows Lebanon to export select products to the United States without paying duties or customs.

 Lebanon’s Membership in International Organizations

-Lebanon’s foreign policy reflects its geographic location, the composition of its population, and its reliance on commerce and trade.
-Lebanon and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.
-Lebanon is an observer to the Organization of American States and is working toward accession to the World Trade Organization.
+Lebanon and the United States belong to several of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.

 Lebanon maintains an embassy in the United States at 2560 28th Street, NW, Washington, DC 20008, tel.
 (202) 939-6300.